top of page

 after meeting the following requirements:

-free for a full three days.
+1. Be symptom free for a full 24 hours.

-4. Provide a current negative COVID test result to OCN.
+2. Provide a current negative COVID test result to OCN.

 EXPOSURES